fahadg206/Fantasy-Football-App/README.md

 ## Project Goals

 - The purpose of our site was to make our league more interactive for all our members who are very passionate about fantasy football.
-Before breaking into building the website, we made sure to take into consideration on our members ideas and what they would like to see on the website.
+Before breaking into building the website, we made sure to take our members ideas and what they would like to see on the website into consideration.
 It provides a tailored experience to our leagues where our members get the opportunity to get their thoughts and opinions heard.

 ## Features